ZoinerTejada/azure-data-guide/data-guide/solution-patterns/processing-csv-and-json-files.md

 Batch processing is used in a variety of scenarios, from the initial data munging efforts to a more complete ETL (extract-transform-load) pipeline, to preparing data for ultimate consumption over very large data sets or where the computation takes significant time.
 Batch processing typically either leads to further interactive exploration (downstream analytics), provides the modeling-ready data for machine learning, or lands the data in a data store optimized for analytics and visualization.

-A concrete example of batch processing is transforming a large set of flat, semi-structured CSV or JSON files into a schematized (and structured format) that is ready for further querying.
+One example of batch processing is transforming a large set of flat, semi-structured CSV or JSON files into a schematized (and structured format) that is ready for further querying.
 Along with this, typically the format is converted from the raw formats used for ingest (such as CSV) to binary formats that are more performant for querying because they store data in a columnar format, and often provide indexes and inline statistics about the data contained.

+With batch processing, typically there is a bit of orchestration required to migrate or copy the data into your data storage, batch processing, analtyical data store, and reporting layers.

 ![Batch processing CSV and JSON files in Azure](./images/big-data-batch.png)